 The Departments of State Lands, Agriculture and Fish & Wildlife are working together to implement HB 2437.
 The objective is to establish a notice-based process to allow for agricultural maintenance in dry traditionally maintained channels to a limited geographic area by Fall 2020.

-New administrative rules
+New administrative rules at DSL

 DSL will be developing new administrative rules, which are targeted for adoption by spring 2020.
 There will be opportunity for public engagement.
 To view DSL’s rulemaking page, visit Department of State Lands rulemaking - HB 2437.